sheykhi-ali/udp_send_packet/README.md

 # udp_send_packet

-This is a flutter project that you can send packets with upd protocol throught specific IP and Port.
+This is a flutter project that you can send packets with udp protocol throught specific IP and Port.

 ## Getting Started